Learn more about

-Baja Dogs La Paz, Inc. was formed in 2008 as a 501(c)(3) charity to support a Mexican dog refuge that operated in La Paz by the same name.
-Both organizations worked closely together rescuing stray/abandoned dogs and rehabilitating them at the La Paz shelter.
+Baja Dogs La Paz, Inc. was formed in 2008 as a 501(c)(3) U.S. charity to support a Mexican dog refuge that operated in La Paz by the same name.
+Both organizations worked closely together rescuing stray/abandoned dogs and rehabilitating them at a La Paz shelter.

 The Mexican refuge (Baja Dogs La Paz, A.C.) closed its doors a few years ago.
 Shortly after that, volunteers of the U.S. charity discovered a group of local, individual rescuers (called “rescatistas”) that had been rescuing and fostering dogs for years without support or the use of a refuge/shelter.
 This group of rescatistas were better able to rehabilitate stray/abandoned dogs in their homes than would be possible in a shelter environment.
 However, finding permanent, adoptable homes was their biggest challenge and so the Baja Dogs adoption system was started.